YouTube Video to PDF Notes preview

 Yes.
 SRT and VTT subtitle exports are available alongside PDF, TXT and Markdown outputs.

-Why convert YouTube to PDF instead of saving captions?
+Why convert a permitted YouTube video file to PDF instead of saving captions?

 Captions preserve speech, but a PDF can combine summary, chapters, key points and selected transcript sections into a study document.